Investment Banking Tutorials

 - Investment Banking in Saudi Arabia

 If you happen to go through the Typical day of an Investment banker, you will notice how they work day and night putting all the numbers together for the perfect Pitches.
 So what is a Investment Banking Pitch book and why exactly pitches are so important for Analyst and Associates?

 A Pitch book is a type of sales book which is created by an investment banks.
 It details the main features of the bank.
-The investment bank’s sales force uses this pitch book to aid the process of selling products and issues and also for generating new clients.
+The investment bank’s sales force uses this to aid the process of selling products and issues and also for generating new clients.

 Suppose your friend wants to buy a new Smart phone.
 He is new to smartphones and is not sure of the configurations or comparisons.
 On the other hand, you are an expert in smartphones and you like to keep yourselves updated with the latest trends, technologies, apps, pricing, features etc.